Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 DE filters can be used on both above ground and inground swimming pools, and they are relatively easy for a homeowner to work with, making them a popular choice for many pool owners.
 But if you don’t know anything about this type of filter, it can be overwhelming to understand how it works, let alone how to look after it!
 Whether you are new to swimming pools in general or you’re thinking about switching to a DE filter, this guide is for you.

-Here, I will cover the basics of a DE filter, including what they are, how they work, pros and cons, comparisons to other filter types, tips for cleaning, and more!
+Here, I will cover the basics of a DE filter, including what they are, how they work, pros and cons, comparisons to other filter types, cleaning tips, and more!

 Main Takeaways

-• DE filters use Diatomaceous Earth to filter the water.
+• DE filters use Diatomaceous Earth, a specific ground-up fossil, to filter the water.

 • DE filters are relatively inexpensive and is great at filtering out smaller debris, but it can require more maintenance than other filter types.